skhiggins/ra_guide/README.md

 ### Examples of the weekly recaps

 Below are a few example emails from other RAs:

- Below are a few example emails from other RAs:

 #### RA working for 1 professor on 1 project